N129BZ/chartmaker/README.md

 Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select
 the appropriate chart date from the list of official FAA chart dates in the chartdates.json file.

 *  Edit the array values in ***chartprocessindexlist*** with any ordinal index numbers from the ***faachartnames*** array for charts you want process, in the order you want them processed.
 The default is all charts in the index list, in index order.
-The setting array ***faachartnames*** are the actual zip filenames the FAA uses and are for reference only. **Changes to faachartnames, layertypes, and tiledrivers values and are not recommended!**
+The setting array ***faachartnames*** are the actual zip filenames the FAA uses and are for reference only. **Changes to downloadtemplate, faachartnames, layertypes, and tiledrivers values and are not recommended!**
 *  The zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**
 *  You can change the ***tiledimagequality*** percentage from ***1*** up to ***100*** and ***tiledriverindex*** index to ***2*** (webp) to reduce mbtiles file size.
 The smaller the percentage, the fuzzier the chart will be.
    *  The tiledimagequality setting works for both ***png*** and ***webp*** images.